All Episodes

 Yeah, yeah.

-Would you turn your own child in, knowing that they'll probably get the death penalty.
+Would you turn your own child in, knowing that they'll probably get the death penalty?

-I mean, when we look at say um the families of uh the grooming gangs that don't turn their pen.
+I mean, when we look at, say, the families of the grooming gangs that don't turn their penalty, we condemn them saying that's wrong and that's disgusting.

-It's it's obviously morally right thing to do.
+It's obviously morally right thing to do.

 Yeah, it must have been very, very difficult.

-I can see it's you it's obviously you.
+I can see it's you.

-I think they're Mormons, yeah.
+I think they were I think they're Mormons, yeah.

 We'll get on to sort of the conservative nature of the household in a moment.